dataviz-sp18/fp-rodrigovaldes/README.md

 Thank for visiting this repo!

+To visualize the result, please visit https://rodrigovaldes.shinyapps.io/swt/

+Content of the files:

+ExploreGranovetter.ipynb is the python code that I utilized as a preprocessing stage.

+Ties.Rmd is the code where in set up the flex dashboard.

+Paper.pdf is the final report.

-The packages you need to run this code are:
+The packages you need to run the main code are:

 # General data management
 library(sp)